info201a-s19/AD-project-movies/README.md

 **What questions (from above) can be answered using the data in this dataset?**

 - What is the most profitable movie up from movies between 2000 and 2017?
-- How long did it take to produce the movies from the dataset?
+- Does budgeting affect movie popularity and/or profitability?
 - How many number of tickets were sold per movie?
 - What was the most popular movie?
 - What were the top 3 genres of movies?

-# Source 2
+## Source 2

 **Where did you download the data (e.g., a web URL)?**